 Chinese astronauts plan to execute their country’s first manual space docking maneuver on June 24, six days after the automatic docking of their Shenzhou 9 spacecraft allowed them to move into the Tiangong orbital laboratory.
 The June 18 transfer was the first time that astronauts had floated from one Chinese spacecraft to another.
 While state media are trumpeting the success of the automatic docking maneuver, which was not China’s first, the chief engineer of the manned spaceflight ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "China Plans First Manual Space Docking In Six Days".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "China Plans First Manual Space Docking In Six Days".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.